-The Redwood Building has been home to the Welsh School of Pharmacy since its opening as the "New Building" of the then Welsh CAT in 1960.
+The Redwood Building has been home to the School of Pharmacy and Pharmaceutical Sciences since its opening as the "New Building" of the then Welsh CAT in 1960.
 In the beginning the school only occupied the South side of the building, but from 1990 it has expanded and since 2008 now occupies most of the building.

 The large low relief sculpture by E. Bainbridge Copnall above the entrance to the Redwood Buildinglink to full size image 274.5 Kb